-(temperature, salinity, density) of the flow across the YC with respect to the sign of $d_t A$ .
-These show that the expansion of the LC and westward shift of the LC core is, in the center of the section, associated with warmer and saltier water, which results in lighter water than the mean, whereas the opposite occurs at its western boundary and close to the surface.
+salinity, density) of the flow across the YC with respect to the sign of d_tA .
+These figures show that the westward shift of the LC core leading to the expansion of the LC is, in the center of the YC, associated with warmer and saltier water than the temporal mean.
+It results in lighter water entering the GoM in the center of the section whereas the opposite occurs at its lateral boundaries and close to the surface.